Borrell: EU should shame Russia with 'Navalny Act'

 "This could be a good way of taking stock of what has happened and keep in the records for the future the name of Mr Navalny associated to a sanctions regime for people who violated human rights," Borrell went on.

-The EU human rights sanctions are to impose targeted visa-bans and asset-freezes on individuals worldwide guilty of crimes such as torture and genocide.
+The EU human rights sanctions are to impose visa-bans and asset-freezes on individuals worldwide guilty of crimes such as torture and genocide.

 The EU is preparing to adopt them in autumn on the model of US measures, which were named after Sergei Magnitsky, a Russian anti-corruption activist who died in prison.

-Russia, last month, also tried to assassinate Navalny using a chemical weapon, the EU has said.
+Russia, last month, tried to assassinate Navalny using a chemical weapon, the EU has said.

 The attack has prompted calls for extra Russia sanctions, including to scrap Russia's Nord Stream 2 gas pipeline to Germany.